Lost Internet Connection? Here’s What To Do if Your Internet Isn’t Working

 It's worth mentioning that some ISPs (like Glo Fiber) provide smart, mesh routers with service installation, the most common of which is the Amazon-owned eero WiFi system.
 These routers have an added benefit in that they use an app to monitor their status, and while these routers can fail, their ease of use often makes any problems they have easier to diagnose.

 If you've tried everything so far and the Internet still isn’t working, it may be down altogether.
+And if you're connected but still have no internet access, your ISP may be experiencing outages or other connectivity issues.
 This can happen during inclement weather or maintenance periods and can leave you without Internet for a few minutes or days, depending on the issue.
 If you suspect this may be the culprit, check your ISP's webpage and social accounts, or call them to see if they're reporting any problems.
-While these accounts can be slow to communicate sudden outages, they're an excellent way to stay up to date if you notice widespread issues.

 While your first instinct may be to contact your Internet provider immediately, it's generally a good idea to try some basic troubleshooting first.
 Restarting your modem and checking wires will likely be the first things tech support asks you to do, so taking a few moments to check them beforehand can save you some time.
 If you need assistance solving the problem, though, contact your provider, and they should be able to help.